A stochastic partial differential equation model for limit order book dynamics: Linear stochastic PDE models with multiplicative noise

 \begin{df} A weak solution of~\eqref{eq:gSPDEinh} is an adapted $H$-valued stochastic process $u$ such that for all $\varphi \in \dom(A^*)$ the mapping $[0,\infty)\ni t\mapsto \iprod{u_t}{\varphi}{H}$ is c\`{a}dl\`{a}g and

-almost surely.
-In particular, all the integrals are assumed to exist. \end{df} We exclude the cases $\alpha = 0$ or $f\equiv 0$ which correspond to the homogeneous case discussed above.
-Let us first consider the case where $A$ admits at least one eigenfunction. \begin{thm} Suppose that $f\in \dom(A)$ is an eigenfunction for $A$ with eigenvalue $\lambda \in \R$, let $z_0 >0$ and $Z$ be the solution of
+almost surely. \end{df} We exclude the cases $\alpha = 0$ or $f\equiv 0$ which correspond to the homogeneous case discussed above.
+Let us first consider the case where $A$ admits at least one eigenfunction. \begin{thm} Suppose that $f\in \dom(A)$ is an eigenfunction for $A$ with eigenvalue $\lambda \in \R$, and let $z_0 >0$ and $Z$ be the solution of

 Then: \begin{enumerate}[label=(\roman*)] \item The stochastic process defined by $u_t = Z_t f$, $t\geq 0$, is a solution of \eqref{eq:gSPDEinh} with initial condition $h_0 := z_0 f$. \item Let, in addition, $h_0\in H$ be such that there exists a weak solution $g = (g_t)_{t\geq 0}$ of the deterministic equation